zoltan-langsfeld/zoltan-langsfeld.github.io/_posts/2023-11-20-documentation.markdown

 The idea that we must write proper documentation can be daunting, especially since we have many responsibilities as software engineers.
 Most of us are not native speakers or technical writers.
 Most of us -including myself- learned to program not because I wanted to spend my time writing documentation.
 However, the bigger your project, the more people read its documentation.
 If it's inaccurate or incomplete, people will have more questions you'll need to answer, leading to decreased productivity and miscommunication.
 As we're responsible for making the business successful, we must reconsider our documentation strategy.

-What can you do from tomorrow to improve your situation?
+The following actions can help you improve your documentation:

 * Set specific rules in the team and revise them frequently.